josiah-rabe/the-everly-variations/Chapters/Chapter 2 DRAFT.md

 April stared at the note, her lips pressed tight.
 Rowan picked up the violin case carefully and turned away.
 He opened the car door, and climbed in, setting the case in the passenger seat.
 He buckled it in.
 April gave him an inquisitive look, which he just saw in the edge of his vision.

-His hands were shaking a little has a slid the key into the ignition.
+His hands were shaking a little as he slid the key into the ignition.
 Not from the cold, nor the rain soaking through his suit, but rather from all the built up tension from that conversation he hadn't planned on having.
 As he turned the key, the engine turned over several times but refused to start.
 Rowan rolled his eyes, shook his head, and tried again.
 It started, sending a low shudder through the car.

-He didn't look around and just pulled away from the gravel lot like it was enemy territory.
+He didn't look back.
+Just pulled away from the gravel lot like it was enemy territory.
 The wipers squeaked across the windshield, smearing more than anything else.
 The Buick groaned uphill, feeling heavy with the rain and something else.

 _She said it meant something to her.
 That she cared about Frank because I cared about him._